 BHAWISH AGGARWAL : The man behind white and green army of taxi’s

-Taking a can or hiring cars for cross city travels has always been a huge issue in the Indian society.
-Stuck in a similar situation, abandoned in the middle of the road by his cab driver, this young entrepreneur decided to take matters into his own hands.
+Taking a can or hiring cars for cross-city travels have always been a huge issue in Indian society.
+Stuck in a similar situation, abandoned in the middle of the road by his cab driver, this young entrepreneur decided to take matters into his own hands

 Homegrown cab aggregator startup Ola Cabs was born when Bhavish Aggarwal found himself in the middle of a trip from Bangalore to Bandipur, having a horrible experience.

-Instead of buying and renting out their own cars, OlaCabs partnered with a number of Taxi Drivers, and added a touch of modern technology to the whole set up, where people could book cars at short notice through their call centers and from their app.
+Instead of buying and renting out their cars, OlaCabs partnered with many Taxi Drivers and added a touch of modern technology to the whole set up, where people could book cars at short notice through their call centers and from their app.
 The bookings allowed half/full day rental and even outstation taxis.
-They now have almost 4,000,000 cabs across the country, offering variety of car options –Mini, Prime, Luxury – which can be paid for through on of the different modes available.
+They now have almost 4,000,000 cabs across the country, offering a variety of car options –Mini, Prime, Luxury – which can be paid for through one of the different modes available.

 OlaCabs has now ventured into collaborating with autos, with the launch of OlaAuto.
 You can now find an auto on demand, using their app.